SeriesOfUnlikelyExplanations/onward-blog/README.md

 TODO:
 - move binary files out of git
-- add deployment script that indexes content on google.
 - fix it so you can serve images from draft folder
 - Auto upload videos to youtube on hexo generate